Overview

-This three-credit intermediate economics course uses the tools of macroeconomics to examine macroeconomic policy issues that range from output stability in the short run to unemployment and inflation in the medium run.
+This three-credit intermediate economics course uses the tools of macroeconomics to examine macroeconomic policy issues that range from output stability in the short run to unemployment and inflation in the long run.
 The IS-LM and AS-AD are the models we typically use to organize our thoughts about the economy.
-The IS-LM model (sometimes referred to as the Mundell-Fleming model) is used for analyzing the short-run implications of macroeconomic outcomes and policy, while the AS-AD model is used for understanding the medium-run effects.
+The IS-LM model (sometimes referred to as the Mundell-Fleming model) is used for analyzing the short-run implications of macroeconomic outcomes and policy, while the AS-AD model is used for understanding the long-run effects.
 The Phillips curve relation is also examined to help understand the impact of expectation-forming process on policy.
 There will be times, however, when we will have to refine and extend the model to help us analyze a macroeconomic phenomenon.

 Outline